missionpinball/mpf-docs/docs/code/api_reference/devices/timers.md

 `start(**kwargs)`

-Start this timer based on the starting value that’s already been configured.
+Start this timer based on the starting value that's already been configured.

 Use jump() if you want to set the starting time value.